pipelinelabo/datalaiq-wiki/gui/queries/queries.md

 ## Search Results Page

-When you run a query, Gravwell displays the *search results page* to show the output.
+When you run a query, DatalaiQ displays the *search results page* to show the output.
 From this page, you can drill down into subsections of the results, modify & re-run the query, change the timeframe, save the results, and more.

 ![](results.png)